dcernst/dcernst.github.io/teaching/mat320f23/homework.md

 - **Daily Homework 1:** Read the [syllabus]({{site.baseurl}}/teaching/mat320f23/syllabus/) and write down 5 important items.  *Note:*  All of the exam dates only count as a single item.
 Turn in at beginning of class or email me a copy of your write up prior to class.
 (Due Wednesday, August 30)
 - **Daily Homework 2:** Read the *Preface* and *Chapter 1: Introduction* in the textbook.
 In addition, complete 2.2-2.4 in Section 2.1 of *Chapter 2: Mathematics and Logic* and digest the surrounding text along the way.
 (Due Wednesday, August 30)
 - **Daily Homework 3:** Complete 2.6 and 2.7 in Section 2.1 of *Chapter 2: Mathematics and Logic* and digest the surrounding text along the way.
 (Due Friday, September 1)
+- **Daily Homework 4:** Complete 2.8-2.11 in *Chapter 2: Mathematics and Logic* and digest the surrounding text along the way.
+(Due Wednesday, September 6)

 <!-- - **Daily Homework 4:** Complete 2.6 and 2.7 in [Chapter 2: Mathematics and Logic]({{site.baseurl}}/teaching/mat320f21/MathAndLogic.pdf) and digest the surrounding text along the way.
 (Due Friday, August 27)
 - **Daily Homework 5:** Complete 2.8-2.11 in [Chapter 2: Mathematics and Logic]({{site.baseurl}}/teaching/mat320f21/MathAndLogic.pdf) and digest the surrounding text along the way.
 (Due Monday, August 30)